Artographer: a Curatorial Interface for Art Space Exploration: System Design

 \section{System Design}

-Artographer is a system for exploring an intentionally curated set of historical artworks, presented as a similarity-clustered, zoomable 2D spatial map. \href{https://image-space-cyan.vercel.app/v8} We describe three key stages of system design: data curation (selecting and designing our representation of a rich set of artworks), map-making (constructing the similarity-clustered hierarchical map presentation of the artworks), and building the frontend 3D web interface.
+Artographer\footnote{Live demos of Artographer, the Baseline system, the Map Generation API, and more, are available here: \href{https://artographer.snailbunny.site/}{https://artographer.snailbunny.site/}} is a system for exploring an intentionally curated set of historical artworks, presented as a similarity-clustered, zoomable 2D spatial map.
+We describe three key stages of system design: data curation (selecting and designing our representation of a rich set of artworks), map-making (constructing the similarity-clustered hierarchical map presentation of the artworks), and building the frontend 3D web interface.